superfly/docs/app-guides/custom-domains-with-fly.html.md

 }
 ```

+## Troubleshooting

+**I use Cloudflare, and my fly.io SSL certificate doesn't seem to issue**

+If you're using Cloudflare, you might be using their Universal SSL feature which inserts a TXT record for `_acme_challenge.mydomain` that interferes with our cert validation.
+You should disable this feature, and verify by running `dig txt _acme-challenge.mydomain.com +short` to see if it returns with a fly address.

 ## Wrapping up

 You have everything you need to either hand assign a custom domain to your Fly application or to create your own automated multi-domain proxy.
 Let your ideas take flight with Fly.